Let’s remix a famous Christmas poem, give it a Thanksgiving theme, and teach our students advanced poetry concepts at the same time.

 Dr. Seuss is more famous for three syllables in a “da da dum” pattern.

 The “da da dum” pattern is called an “anapest.”
 Since Suess uses four anapests per line, and tetra means four, this meter is called “anapest tetrameter”.
-It gives a poetry a fun, galloping feel.
+It gives a poem a fun, galloping feel.

 A Visit From St. Nicholas